MDAnalysis/MDAnalysis.github.io/pages/contribute.md

 MDAnalysis is an open-source project that welcomes and encourages contributions from the community.
 Whether you're a developer, documentation writer, or interested in improving the website, there are many ways to get involved.

 You can contribute by **developing new features, fixing bugs, improving documentation, enhancing tutorials, contributing to MDAKits, improving the website, or engaging in discussions**.

 Contributions also extend to our **mentoring and outreach programs**, where participants gain hands-on experience in open-source development and scientific software.
+You can also contribute by **mentoring new contributors**, helping them navigate MDAnalysis, review their work, and share best practices.

 If you're new, you can start by participating in community conversations and mentoring programs.
 For more information on how you can participate, check out the [Community]({{ site.baseurl }}/pages/community/) and [Events]({{ site.baseurl }}/pages/events/) pages.